SLT-World/Discord-Store-Recreation-Project/README.md

 ### Recreation of Discord Store
 Not affiliated with Discord

-If you ever have issues with the project, make an issue at https://github.com/Discord-Store-Recreation-Project/issues/new/choose
+If you ever have issues with the project, make an issue (here)[https://github.com/Discord-Store-Recreation-Project/issues/new/choose]